snaqvi1990/naqvilab/index.md

 # Analog genomics
 {:.center}
-The Naqvi lab seeks to discover quantitative principles of gene expression control during development and understand how such control mechanisms result in "tipping points" in disease.
+The Naqvi lab seeks to understand how gene expression levels are controlled during development and how such control mechanisms create quantitative "tipping points" for disease.

 {%
   include section.html